All Products

 • Network used

-• Synchronization tasks: Uses the internal network.
+• Synchronization task: Uses the internal network.

 • Traffic fees

-When using DTS for data migration, will the data in the source database be deleted after migration?
+When using DTS for data migration, will the data in the source database be deleted after the migration?

 Can full migration be skipped?